BillKeenan/dead-drop-python/readme.md

 The intention here is to be self contained, and operate all in browser to minimize attack vectors.

-There is a sample Apache configuration, as well as a vagrant test environemnt.
+There is a sample Apache configuration, as well as a vagrant test environment.

 # get going
 ==========